Clogherhead Lifeboat Station: History

 On 1 May 1916, Charles Whitton (ON 428) was launched to the steamship Isle of Arran of Glasgow.
 All 18 crewmen were rescued.

-In 1927, the 35-foot self-righting (P&S) lifeboat John Dunn (ON 638) was transferred to Clogherhead, following the closure of the Drogheda lifeboat station in 1926.
+In 1927, the 35 ft self-righting (P&S) lifeboat John Dunn (ON 638) was transferred to Clogherhead, following the closure of the Drogheda No.2 Lifeboat Station lifeboat station in 1926.
 In four years at Clogherhead, the boat was never called.

 Clogherhead would see the arrival of their first motor-powered lifeboat in 1931.
-A 35-foot 6in Self-righting lifeboat, built by J. Samuel White of Cowes, costing £3,791, she was funded from the legacy of Dr. Vernon Blunt of Birmingham, and named Mary Ann Blunt (ON 748).
+A 35-foot 6in self-righting (motor) lifeboat, built by J. Samuel White of Cowes, and costing £3,791, was funded from the legacy of Dr. Vernon Blunt of Birmingham, and named Mary Ann Blunt (ON 748).
 In her 19 years at the station, the lifeboat would be launched 20 times, and save nine lives.

 Mrs Maire C. Hoy was appointed Honorary Secretary for Clogherhead Lifeboat Station in 1961, following the death of her husband, who had held the position since 1953.
 She would be the first female to hold this role in the RNLI, and carried out her duties for the next 20 years, until her retirement in December 1981.